-Note** In video I said to flip the paper over to print the second page.
-I meant to put it in the opposite way so that it will print on other end of same shiny side**
+Note** In the video, I said to flip the paper over to print the second page.
+I meant to put it in the opposite way so that it will print on another end of same shiny side**

 Hop on over to my post here to learn how to spray the enamel on the decals and then apply them to the mugs.
 There is a video tutorial on how to apply also (it’s near the bottom!)

 Once you have the decals on and they dry for a few hours you can bake them in the oven.
 Put them in cold oven, turn on to 300F, let bake for 20-30 min then let them cool in oven.

 These are NOT DISHWASHER safe so make sure you put a little note in your gift to hand wash only!
 I put all mine in the dishwasher to check and some only got a little messed up and some peeled all the way off.

 The only ones that didn’t come off were the ones I made with a paint pen.
 (Tutorial also on the previous post!)

 You can use this method to make so many different kinds of gifts, not just mugs.
 Learning to print your own decals is easy, right?
 Here are some fun teacher mugs I made with waterslide decals.

 Thanks for stopping by.
 If you’d like to save this post for later, you can Pin it now!
 Thanks so much!